-Under the Americans with Disabilities Act (ADA), an individual with a disability is defined as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.1 Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.2 Disabled persons often have special housing needs related to limited earning capacity, a lack of accessible and affordable housing, and higher health costs associated with a disability.
-In recognition of the fact that disability types: hearing difficulty, vision difficulty, cognitive difficulty, ambulatory difficulty, self-care disability and independent living difficulty.
-Table K shows the number of Laguna Woods residents with a disability.
+Under the Americans with Disabilities Act (ADA), an individual with a disability is defined as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.
+Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
+Disabled persons often have special housing needs related to limited earning capacity, a lack of accessible and affordable housing, and higher health costs associated with a disability.
+In recognition of the fact that disabilities can affect a range of major life activities, the ACS questionnaire gathers data about six key disability types: hearing difficulty, vision difficulty, cognitive difficulty, ambulatory difficulty, self-care disability, and independent living difficulty.
+Table K shows the number of Laguna Woods residents with a disability as well as the number of Laguna Woods residents 65 years of age or older that have a disability.
 According to the 2014-2018 ACS, an estimated 27 percent of Laguna Woods residents (4,364 persons) have one or more disabilities.
 Approximately 30 percent of the senior population have one or more disabilities.